 The good news is, electronic cigarettes are “taking off”!
 More than 3.5 million people are now “vaping”!
 Green Smoke(R) e-cig users, for example, enjoy its sensational flavors, thick, rich vapor volume, and gratifying lifestyle.
 The love that they can vape without leaving offensive odor, ash, and cigarette butts behind.
-But while these revolutionary products are welcome virtually anywhere, many airports and practically all airlines are not exactly holding up a welcome sign.
+But while these revolutionary products are welcome in may places, many airports and practically all airlines are not exactly holding up a welcome sign.

 The thing is, fliers themselves seem to welcome e-cigarettes in airports and on planes.
 A survey of 1,000 travelers conducted by Skyscanner revealed that 57% of travelers are okay with airports establishing such zones.
 In fact, in a sign of the times, London’s Heathrow Airport has now launched the first airport “vaping zone.”

 Regarding smoking in airports, different airports have different protocols.
 Check with the specific airport you intend to be visiting/flying through for the exact protocol.

-• Ask the airline you’re flying with which items it allows you to bring in your checked or carry-on luggage.
+- Ask the airline you’re flying with which items it allows you to bring in your checked or carry-on luggage.
 Remember that commercial airlines and charter flights work under different rules – and the latter may let you use your e-cigs.

-• Pack your e-cig items in your carry-on (rather than checked) luggage.
+- Pack your e-cig items in your carry-on (rather than checked) luggage.
 This enables you to be present to answer any security questions.

-• Get through security checkpoints more easily by unscrewing the battery and cartridge/atomizer – including them with your keys, coins, watch, wallet etc that you send through the x-ray scanner.
+- Get through security checkpoints more easily by unscrewing the battery and cartridge/atomizer – including them with your keys, coins, watch, wallet etc that you send through the x-ray scanner.
 Separating the device from the power source also prevents potential problems as they go through the scanner.

-• When aboard the aircraft, keep your e-cig stowed away.
+- When aboard the aircraft, keep your e-cig stowed away.
 Do not attempt to smoke it either in the cabin or the lavatories.

-• Be aware of any unexpected changes to laws or regulations by regularly checking the TSA website, well as various airline sites.
+- Be aware of any unexpected changes to laws or regulations by regularly checking the TSA website, well as various airline sites.